zShan98/1st-assignment/README.md

 # 1st-assignment
-This is my FIRST step toward a better and brighter futue .
+This is my FIRST step toward a better and brighter future .